 Students receive academic advisement from faculty advisors in their program of study and through the Advisement Center.
 Students also receive academic assistance through the learning centers.

 Students can seek employment in their fields through the Career Services and Placement Office with on-site NJ Employment Service.

 Mercer County Community College is accredited by the Middle States Commission on Higher Education.
-The State of New Jersey's Commission on Higher Education has authorized the college to award the associate degree.
+The State of New Jersey Secretary of Higher Education has authorized the college to award the associate degree.
 Many of the college's academic programs are also accredited by national professional associations and their boards of certification.